-Dedication iii

-Comments Re: An Odyssey of Reform Initiatives, 1986-2015 v

-Introduction X

-An Odyssey of Reform Initiatives: The Back Story Updated 1

-COVID-19 Fatalities: A Long and Perilous Road Ahead 4

-Guest view: A divided America cannot stand 9

-Climate Still Crying for Political Attention 12

-Trumpism and Its Factions 14

-The Trump Presidency: The Good, the Bad, and the Ugly 18

-Confirmation Bias and Today's Politics 20

-Baseball: My Dreams and Memories 26

-Judy Hagen Splitt: Music and Life 35

-Photo Gallery follows page 38

-Daily Herald: Letters to the Editor A Bridge Too Far Americans are a resilient people COVID-19: A crisis of leadership Desperation, fear 2020: A Year of Peril Trump Acquitted Not Vindicated An Illinoisan too important to ignore 39 44

-Lessons to Be Learned at West Point?
+An Odyssey of Reform Initiatives: The Back Story Updated 1 COVID-19 Fatalities: A Long and Perilous Road Ahead 3 Guest view: A divided America cannot stand 8 Climate Still Crying for Political Attention 11 Trumpism and Its Factions 13 The Trump Presidency: The Good, the Bad, and the Ugly 17 Confirmation Bias and Today's Politics 19 Baseball: My Dreams and Memories 25 Judy Hagen Splitt: Music and Life 34 Daily Herald: Letters to the Editor A Bridge Too Far Americans are a resilient people COVID-19: A crisis of leadership Desperation, fear 2020: A Year of Peril Trump Acquitted Not Vindicated 37 The Wall Street Journal: Letters to the Editor Lessons to Be Learned at West Point?
 The Impeachment Vote Charter Schools: Caveat Emptor, Minimize Political Extremism Affirmative Action Gone Awry?
 What About Eleanor Roosevelt?
-Thanks for the Mulligan Also Not in My House The Trump Presidency: The Good, the Bad, and the Ugly Bad Behavior Demands Consequences Henninger Opts for Trump and Chaos .Misdirected Attacks on Judge Barrett Needed: An Unselfish Way of Thinking
+Thanks for the Mulligan Also Not in My House The Trump Presidency: The Good, the Bad, and the Ugly Bad Behavior Demands Consequences Henninger Opts for Trump and Chaos Misdirected Attacks on Judge Barrett Needed: An Unselfish Way of Thinking Needed: An Honest and Balanced Account of American History The Scowcroft-Goodpaster Connection The Physics of a Political Crackup Factions At Play Ruinous American Factionalism All That Glitters Is Not Gold The U.S. Is a World Leader 41 An Ongoing Tragedy Silence Is Complicity Loyalist ignores consequences of bad behavior 47